Keto-Friendly Cool Whip: Top 14 Brands That Won’t Kick You Out of Ketosis (Ranked)

 It really is that simple, especially when an electric mixer with a whipping attachment is available.

 That said, it’s advisable to put a spin on this basic method with some extra ingredients.
 Adding some vanilla extract or a keto-friendly sweetener like stevia can take homemade whipped cream to the next level.
-Instead of worrying about how much broccoli you should eat to lose weight, enjoy these three low-carb desserts.
+Instead of worrying about the amount of broccoli needed for weight loss, enjoy these three low-carb desserts.

 Strawberries have a surprisingly small carb count compared to how famously sweet they are.
-On top of that, these fruit are rich in important antioxidants and vitamins.6
+On top of that, these fruit are rich in important antioxidants and vitamins.10

 This dessert has more carbs than the typical keto dessert, but not enough to end ketosis.
-Besides that, everyone enjoys gelatine, but is jello good for weight loss?
-Since sugar free jello has almost no carbs, the answer is yes.
+In addition, everyone enjoys gelatine, and sugar-free jello can be good for weight loss because it has almost no carbs.

 A pound of fresh strawberries gives a fruity taste to pair with the creamy texture of your favorite, keto-friendly whipped topping.